 Applying for a school

-Complete the application form on Apply to Start School or Starting at a junior or middle school stating your preferred schools in ranked order by 15 January 2024.
+Apply on the portal on Apply to Start School or Starting at a junior or middle school stating your preferred schools in ranked order by 15 January 2025.

 If you make a paper application, you will not receive an email notification of your school place application on National Offer Day.
 Instead, a letter will be posted 2nd class to your home address on this date.
 Outcomes will not be given out over the phone.